The Potters Shop & School offers formal

 The length and requirements of an internship for high school students wishing to do a senior project is not tied to the 3 month minimum.
 It can match the schools time frame requirements.

-Responsibilities/Scheduling: The intern is responsible for 10 hours per week of scheduled studio work hours during which a combination of studio chores are tended to and personal time to do their own work.
+Responsibilities/Scheduling: The intern is responsible for 6 hours per week of scheduled studio work hours during which studio chores are tended to.
 Those scheduled hours and studio responsibilities are established on an individual basis.
 The intern is also expected to work during special studio events such as gallery openings, open studios, etc. Additional time for meetings with the intern for instruction and critique are also scheduled on a periodic basis.
-Additional use of the studio for ones personal work time is available 24 hours per day.
+Additional use of the studio for ones personal work time is available 24/7.

 Dan Falby - former intern and current associate staff member.